 ARCore is designed to work with Java, OpenGL, Unity and Unreal, with a distinct focus on utilising cameras to provide accurate motion tracking, improving the environmental understanding for virtual objects and even use ambient light to make virtual objects appear even better suited to their physical surroundings.

 The AR battle is well and truly hotting up between Google and Apple, with the latter’s ARKit already giving rise to a number of exciting AR demos, as Apple gears up to bring AR technology to the iPhone with iOS 11.
 Leading brands such as IKEA are beginning to get involved with their Apple-exclusive AR app allowing their customers to visualize precisely how their furniture will look and fit in their homes.
 The IKEA Place app allows users to choose a piece of furniture from their product catalogue and drag it into their own home to ascertain whether it will be a suitable purchase; without having to traipse around their miles of warehouses.
 Meanwhile, the UK National Lottery is already embracing AR with the development of industry-first AR scratchcards, utilizing technology from Blippar.
-Games of chance still remain very popular with casual gamers and the Lotto has now found its way online, adapting to consumer demands and providing new ways of playing lottery games around continental Europe.
+Games of chance still remain very popular with casual gamers and have now found their way online through sites such as Lotto.net, which have adapted to consumer demands and provided new ways of playing lottery games around continental Europe.